North Shore Culture Compass Listings

 For privacy reasons, we will not include individual artists who are located or work out of a private residence with one exception.
 Locations such as artist studios based on or in a private residence, where there are regular operating hours open and accessible to the public may be considered.
 Note we also require written permission from the owner of the residence (subject to review and approval) in order to be approved.

 Artists may be listed in association with an existing asset, be included in keywords that are searchable by users, and/or be featured as part of a festival or event listing.
 Artists may choose to form a collective, cooperative, or create a new organization/group that may be featured on the map, so long as they meet all of the other criteria.

-To accomplish this goal, we recognize the rich ethnocultural diasporas that are all part of the North Shore community.
+To accomplish our goals, we recognize the rich ethnocultural diasporas that are all part of the North Shore community.
 We acknowledge that we live and practice on the traditional, unceded territories of the Squamish and Tsleil-Waututh peoples.

 We also recognize the need to collaborate with the residents and guests of the region.
 We strive to include, and celebrate all the identities and will not discriminate or exclude any group or organization based on ethnicity, sexual orientation/gender, faith, age, ability, or income.